kpilszak/patatap-clone/README.md

 * Opera 55

 ## Setup
+To run this project, open this in a new tab: https://kpilszak.github.io/patatap-clone/

 ## Sources
 This project is inspired by Colt Steele course "The Web Developer Bootcamp" from Udemy.